Good Hotel Guide Review

 16. 6 in annexe, 4 on ground floor, 1 suitable for disabled.
 Plus 3 glamping tents.

 2 bars, lounge, 2 dining rooms, free Wi-Fi in bars and lounge only, Orange mobile network only, in-room TV (Freeview), beer garden in wooded grounds, tennis/golf in village, public rooms wheelchair accessible.

 in public areas all day, but optional.

-max.
-3 in each of 4 ground-floor annexe rooms, not in restaurant.
+in 4 ground-floor annexe rooms (£15 per night), not in restaurant.